subnero1/website-staging/_posts/2022-11-15-Subnero-Wireless-Integrated-Suite-ADCP-edition.md

 In addition, SWIS provides smart scheduling capabilities for optimizing battery usage, as well as fault tolerance by duplicating the data in both the ADCP as well as the WNC device to ensure data retrieval in the event of an equipment failure.
 SWIS also supports downloading data from multiple ADCPs deployed in the same area using a single topside unit.

 All of these not only makes your experience of deploying and managing multiple ADCPs easier but also drives down the costs dramatically by avoiding costly cables or frequent device retrievals, it also makes SWIS an ideal solution for subsea applications that need near-real-time access to current measurements.
-After attending a local demonstration, Bob Couts, job title at Bintang Subsea said “SWIS will open up new possibilities for subsea operations due to its simplicity”

-Subnero is constantly working to bring you new features to help you realize your vision of underwater communication and networking.

 Contact us at info@subnero.com for more information, quotation or request for a demo.